Leadership Development = Adult Development = Vertical Development

 Leading diverse and intricate organizations.

-These sophisticated leadership skills and capacities are built over time, and they can be consciously developed through active learning using assessments, expert teaching and facilitation, and proven coaching methods.
+These sophisticated leadership skills and capacities are built over time, and they can be consciously developed through conscious learning using on-the-job experiences, assessments, expert teaching and facilitation, and proven coaching methods.

 Reflective learners evolve over time through deeper and deeper integration of character and competence; you learn to do more difficult and complex things because who you are has become more complex.
 As you mature in this way, you are more able to:

 Balance personal conviction with interpersonal awareness when making and conveying decisions